openc2e/pycreaturestools/README.md

 - **spritebuilder**: Takes a spritesheet image and converts it into a C16 sprite file
 - **spritecutter**: Takes a spritesheet image and writes out the individual sprites as PNGs
 - **spritedumper**: Takes a sprite (SPR, S16, C16, BLK, or "Creatures 0" SPR) and writes out the frames as PNGs
-- babeldump: Parses a .pcap file with NetBabel messages
 - caossyntaxdumper: Parses a caos.syntax file
 - creaturescavesdownloader: Downloads files from Creatures Caves
 - creaturescavesextractor: Extracts files downloaded from Creatures Caves